minhhdinh192/arduino-curtain/README.md

-### Practical exercise in module Sensors, Physics 11 at Nguyen Gia Thieu High School with @qtv
+### Practical exercise in module Sensors, Physics 11 at Nguyen Gia Thieu High School with @qtv @tgb
 This was written for Arduino UNO R3, SG90 and FL-37